Duo Administration - Self-Service Portal

 The self-service portal feature is part of the Duo Premier, Duo Advantage, and Duo Essentials plans.

-The self-service portal is an available option for Duo web-based applications, VPN applications, Duo Single Sign-On and Duo Access Gateway applications, Microsoft applications that offer inline self-enrollment and authentication prompt, such as Cisco SSL VPNs, Office 365, and Microsoft OWA.
+The self-service portal is an available option for Duo web-based applications, select VPN applications, Duo Single Sign-On and Duo Access Gateway applications, browser-based Microsoft applications, and any Duo applications that offer inline self-enrollment and authentication prompt via the browser.

 Role required: Owner, Administrator, or Application Manager.